huytd/everyday/DEVLOG.md

 ```

 - The compiling context of the source file (where you can access the source, the AST, the type checker,...)
-- The TextSpan (is the position of text that we want to process the inlayHints)
+- The TextSpan (is the position of text that we want to process the <abbr>inlay hints</abbr>)
 - The preferences from the user's editor (In IntelliJ, you can see the options at _Preferences -> Editor -> InlayHints -> TypeScript_)
-- And lastly, the CancellationToken, I guess it's for cancel the previous inlayHints requests.
+- And lastly, the CancellationToken, I guess it's for cancel the previous <abbr>inlay hints</abbr> requests.

 An `InlayHint` has the structure of: